-The list of risk factors set out in this MD&A is not exhaustive of the factors that may affect any forward-looking statements of the Company.
+The list of risk factors set out in this AIF is not exhaustive of the factors that may affect any forwardlooking statements of the Company.
 Forward-looking statements are statements about the future and are inherently uncertain.
-Actual results could differ materially from those projected in the forward-looking statements as a result of the matters set out or incorporated by reference in this MD&A generally and certain economic and business factors, some of which may be beyond the control of the Company, including, among other things, potential direct or indirect operational impacts resulting from infectious diseases or pandemics, from international or domestic conflicts or political crises, and other factors not currently viewed as material that could cause actual results to differ materially from those described in the forward-looking statements.
-In addition, recent events in the world economy and global financial and credit markets have resulted in high market and commodity volatility and a contraction in debt and equity markets, which could have a particularly significant, detrimental, and unpredictable effect on forward-looking statements.
+Actual results could differ materially from those projected in the forward-looking statements as a result of the matters set out or incorporated by reference in this AIF generally and certain economic and business factors, some of which may be beyond the control of the Company, including, among other things, potential direct or indirect operational impacts resulting from infectious diseases or pandemics, from international or domestic conflicts or political crises, and other factors not currently viewed as material that could cause actual results to differ materially from those described in the forward-looking statements.
+In addition, recent events in the world economy and global financial and credit markets as a consequence of the above-noted conflicts and tariffs imposed by the United States and other nations have resulted in high market and commodity volatility and a contraction in debt and equity markets, which could have a particularly significant, detrimental, and unpredictable effect on forward-looking statements.
 The Company does not intend and does not assume any obligation, to update any forward-looking statements, other than as required by applicable law.
-For all these reasons, the Company's securityholders should not place undue reliance on forward-looking statements.
+For all of these reasons, the Company's securityholders should not place undue reliance on forward-looking statements.